systematic-uol/systematic-uol.github.io/docs/about-systematic/commons-structure.md

 # Navigating the commons

 This site is a living resource, meaning the content is constantly being updated, revised and refined.
-You can navigate the site through:
+<br> You can naviagte the content in multiple ways:

-- using the search function,
+- using the search function in the top right corner,
 - following the structure of the navigation bar,
 - using the tags function.

-## Structure
+## Site structure
 At present, the site is organised according to the design co-operative approach we are adopting during the development phase.
 The navigation bar from left to right approximately follows the stages of the SysteMatic project chronologically.
 <br>